 - Reiterate the aim of your study, as well as its significance.
 Provide a clear interpretation of your findings and if appropriate, draw comparisons between subgroups within your study (e.g. treated vs. untreated, male vs. female).
 Clearly state the answer to your research question.
 If applicable, state the confounding factors.
 It is of great importance to state the implications of your study and the future directions that this project can be steered into.
 Do not use words like ‘we intend to study’ or ‘work will be done to prove’, etc.

 - DO NOT include references, tables, or figures in your abstract submission.

 - General note: Avoid using medical jargon and/or abbreviations excessively.
 If used, make sure to spell out the abbreviations the first time you mention them.

 ASSIGNMENT, NOTIFICATION, AND PRESENTATION

-All abstract submissions are reviewed by our judging committee.
-The top abstracts are selected for oral presentations while the majority of abstracts are selected for poster presentations.
-If you are not awarded an oral or poster presentation you may still attend all conference events as a passive participant at no additional charge.
-Notifications of acceptance to ICHAMS 2017 will be sent out at least 45 days in advance of the conference.
+All abstract submissions are reviewed by our Judging Committee.
+The abstract review process is anonymous.
+The top abstracts will be selected for oral presentations, while the remainder will be awarded poster presentations.
+If you are not awarded an oral or a poster presentation, you may still attend all conference events as a passive participant (at no additional charge).
+Notifications of acceptance to ICHAMS 2018 will be sent out at least 45 days in advance of the conference.